panshuljindal/eloquent-ai-backend/README.md

 FastAPI backend for EloquentAI.
 It provides:

-- Auth (signup, login)
+- Auth (signup, login, me) with JWT
 - Conversation + message store (SQLite by default via SQLModel)
-- Chat endpoint that retrieves context from Pinecone and generates responses via OpenAI
+- Chat endpoints with context retrieval from Pinecone and responses via OpenAI
-- Simple content guardrails and prompt shaping
+- Streaming (SSE) and WebSocket chat

-> Status: Prototype.
-Intended for dev/demo.
-See Security notes for hardening before running in production.
+- Basic guardrails and prompt shaping

 ## Requirements